Palace Theatre (New York City): 2010s and 2020s renovation

+Mid-2020s to present

+In March 2024, the Nederlander Organization announced that the theater would reopen on May 28, 2024, with a concert residency by Ben Platt.
+The residency lasted for 18 performances.
+This was followed by the musical Tammy Faye, which opened in November 2024 and closed on December 8 after 24 previews and 29 regular performances.
+A revival of Glengarry Glen Ross opened at the theater in March 2025 for a three-month limited engagement, which was followed by a revival of Beetlejuice in October 2025 for a 13-week limited engagement.
+The musical adaptation of The Lost Boys is scheduled to open at the Palace in 2026.

 Alleged haunting

 The ghost of acrobat Louis Bossalina allegedly haunts the theater.
 Observers have said that the ghost is a white-clothed figure swinging in the air before emitting a "blood-curdling scream" and falling.
 Bossalina, who was a member of the acrobatic act the Four Casting Pearls, was injured when he fell 18 ft during a performance on August 28, 1935, before 800 theatergoers.
 Bossalina's act was not a trapeze but rather fixed towers in which the acrobats were "cast from one to the other".
 Comedian Pat Henning started his act in front of a curtain that was pulled right after the accident.
-Bossalina (who was incorrectly identified as "Borsalino" in The New York Times) died in 1963.
+Bossalina died in 1963.
 According to television channel NY1, sightings of Bossalina only occurred through the 1980s, though another source cited a sighting in the 1990s during a showing of Beauty and the Beast.